-To estimate the impact of parks, we use an event study specification.
-The long process which leads to either a designation change or the opening of a park (see Section 2.1) means that most factors that might simultaneously cause the treatment and the outcomes we consider are likely to exert their influence gradually over time (this includes trends in economic conditions, local politics, media attention, tourism, etc.).
-By contrast, the treatment happens discontinuously in a particular year.
-Thus, the causal interpretation of the treatment can rely on a discontinuous change in the path of the outcomes around the treatment.
-Compared to a "static" difference-in-differences, the event study specification directly allows us to test for this change.
-Moreover, an event study is the appropriate specification when treatment effects can be expected to vary over time.
-For example, changes in employment or park visitation are likely to occur gradually over time following the treatment.8 where Y{pt} is an outcome of interest for park p in year t.
+Specification.
+The patterns above provide support for an empirical strategy that estimates the effects of treatment by comparing changes in outcomes around the time of treatment to a comparison group consisting of parks not treated at that time.
+Because treatment effects can be expected to vary over time (for example, changes in employment or park visitation are likely to occur gradually over several years following the treatment), we use an event study, which is the appropriate specification in this case.11 where Y{pt} is an outcome of interest for park p in year t.
 The variable τ{pt} denotes time since the treatment, with $\tau{pt} = 0$ if the park experiences the treatment in year t.
 Our excluded category is $\tau{pt} = -1$, the year before the treatment.
 We estimate the impact of each treatment using a window of +/-5 years, with "binned" indicators for 5 or more years before/after the treatment.
 We chose 5 as the upper end of the event window because this is the number of lags we can observe for the last park acquiring NP designation.
 We chose -5 as the lower end for symmetry.
 To obtain some estimates over a longer time horizon, we also extend the event window to +/-15 years.